 Seek medical care if the constipation is severe or if your child is under 4 months of age.
 Mild and moderate constipation can be easily rectified through home remedies.
-Here are some of them:
+Some ways to relieve constipation include:

-High fiber foods such as whole grains and apricots, sweet potatoes, pears, prunes, peaches, plums, beans, peas, broccoli or spinach help ease the passage of stool.
+High fiber foods can help ease the passage of stool and relieve constipation.
+Examples of such foods are whole grains and apricots, sweet potatoes, pears, prunes, peaches, plums, beans, peas, broccoli or spinach.
 Avoid applesauce, and carrot; they can be constipating.

 Dairy products or refined carbohydrates can be constipating for toddlers.
-‘Avoid cow or buffalo milk or goat milk if any given to child or baby.
-If the baby is formula fed, add intermittent water sips between feeds, or replace one feed with water for a week.
-Stools get hard when water content of feeds or stools get lesser or the phosphate content rises,’ advises Dr S Kondekar, pediatrician from Mumbai.
+"Avoid cow or buffalo milk or goat milk if any given to child or baby.
+If the baby is formula-fed, add intermittent water sips between feeds, or replace one feed with water for a week.
+Stools get hard when the water content of feeds or stools get lesser or the phosphate content rises," advises Dr. S Kondekar, a pediatrician from Mumbai.

 Adequate fluids are necessary to resolve constipation.
 Ensure that children are adequately hydrated.
-However, excessive amount of fluids too won’t help.
+However, excessive amount of fluids won’t help.

 Home Remedies for Constipation in Adolescents and Adults

 Prevention is better than cure.
 This readily applies to constipation in adolescents and adults.
-Here are some home remedies that you can try if you have a tendency to constipation.
+Here are some home remedies that you can try if you have a tendency to constipate.

-Taking a teaspoon of ghee mixed in a glass of hot milk before going to bed is an age old Indian traditional remedy for constipation.
+Taking a teaspoon of ghee mixed in a glass of hot milk before going to bed is an age-old Indian traditional remedy for constipation.